 Rockingham Union Lodge No. 27, A.F. and A.M.
 Collection, 1847-1905

-Rockingham Union Lodge No. 27 was charted on October 29, 1789.
-Many original lodge members had had Masonic roots in England, Ireland, and Scotland prior to the establishment of a Grand Lodge in the United States.
+The Rockingham Union Lodge No. 27 was charted on October 29, 1789.
+Many original lodge members had Masonic roots in England, Ireland, and Scotland prior to the establishment of a Grand Lodge in the New World.
 In 1777, delegates from several lodges in Virginia met to discuss establishing a Grand Lodge in the United States.
 As a result, the Grand Lodge of Virginia thus became the first Grand Lodge of Masonry in North America.

 The first meeting place was reputedly at the residence of William Cravens, although there is some question as to whether Cravens ever actually owned a home in Harrisonburg.
 Some time after Cravens' death in 1793, there was talk of constructing a Masonic Temple.
 In 1795 a building committee was appointed to take charge of this task.
 A lot was purchased at the corner of Federal Alley and East Market Street and constructed soon thereafter.
 The first meeting at the new Masonic Temple, also known as Mason's Hall, was held on July 14, 1796.